 Review the Handbook for Consistency

-Finally, review the handbook's tone and clarity to ensure it's consistent with the company's culture.
-Is the information easy to read and understand?
-Are the terms used simple and understandable to the average reader?
 Ensure there are no ambiguous words or terminologies that contradict each other.
 Similarly, the procedures outlined in the manual should be consistent with the company's actual practices.

 Key Takeaways

 Updating the employee handbook policies regularly ensures that they are current and in compliance with the relevant federal, state, and local laws.
 Likewise, it keeps employees updated with the company's best practices and rules of engagement.
-Generally, the employee handbook should be internally audited annually, and professionally reviewed by an HR expert or employment lawyer every two years.
+Generally, the employee handbook should be internally audited annually and professionally reviewed by an HR expert or employment lawyer every two years.

 Before reviewing the handbook, seek board or executive approval and have them involved throughout the process.
 Additionally, it's useful to seek the input of staff members, including collaborating with the finance committee to ensure any changes suggested are financially viable.
 Ideally, the process should involve verifying the applicable information, reviewing the relevant laws and handbook policies, and checking for consistency.
 And lastly, understand the associated risks and specify rights to protect the company from potential litigation.